 The chaplaincy and the religion faculty work together to provide a period of reflection and discernment for students who are considering ministry, whether this be lay ministry (such as missions, church-related teaching, or para-church service) or ordained ministry that requires further graduate or seminary study.
-Pastoral and vocational counseling is offered by the chaplain, the director of the Christian ministries emphasis of the religion major, and other faculty members.
+Pastoral and vocational counseling is offered by the chaplain, the department chair, and other faculty members.
 In addition, pre-ministerial students usually complete either a major or a minor in religion in order to give them adequate grounding in scriptural studies, in church history, theology, and ethics, and in at least one world religion other than Christianity.
-The students also have an opportunity to complete ministry internships in church-related organizations either locally or through Central's off-campus programs.
+The students also have an opportunity to complete ministry internships in churches and church-related organizations either locally or through Central's off-campus programs.
 Students may also choose to receive spiritual formation from a designated mentor.